twse/random-stuff/FontCreator Data Files and Registry Keys.md

 The **Preview** tab includes three unused buttons to move strings up or down or to reset the list.

 ### About Dialog (`TABOUTDIALOG` and `TABSTRACTABOUTDIALOG`)
-These buttons are only in version 6.0 & above and are located in the corners of the version number, copyright info and the company's website.
+Included in version 6.0 & above only.
+These are located in the corners of the version number, copyright info and the company's website.
 * **Clr** (Clear) (top left corner) – Remove registration info to make the program unregistered.
 * **Crash** (top right corner) – Displays a critical error which reads "We hope you enjoyed clicking this crash button".
 * **Trial** (bottom right corner) – Reset trial period for unregistered copies after a grace period of 30 days.